jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day3_prep.md

 		- Students summarize for different target audiences (Their PI, colleague in class, grandparent, uncle/aunt, elementary school)
 		- Followed by peer to peer review?
 Or instructor assesses at every submission point.
 		- Students think about justifying style and language for target audience.

 2. Identify and communicate the core principles of bioinformatics specialties, and distinguish them from computational algorithms.
 	- Field Review presentations + current paper presentations (Weeks 4-10)
+	- Class Pop-Quizzes (5-10 minutes) with questions directly testing these aspects (Ties with Outcome 4)
 3. Identify the types of biological data that can be processed within bioinformatics research areas and be able to enumerate the merits and limitations of each.
 	- **UNSURE** Embedded in specialties
 	- Mind Maps identifying shared themes between consecutive weeks on specialties' field reviews